RobinMeow/ribyns-kitchen/client/README.md

 The app mostly runs on locally stored data, and every now and then syncs with the remote database to share its own data (Recipe Modifications, new Recipes, etc..).
 *Name suffices are open to change.*

 - Classes named `exmaple.local-persistor.ts` are responsible for CRUD operations, which are all offline compatible.
+(The app used [idb](https://github.com/jakearchibald/idb) library for this mostly)
 The name implies, that the underlaying storage plays no role.
 (Whether it be, indexedDB, localStorage, etc..).
 - Classes named `exmaple.api.ts` are responsible for CRUD operations on the remote database.
 - Classes named `example.syncer.ts`  are Mediators.
 They make use of the `example.api.ts` and the `exmaple.local-persistor.ts` files, to keep the local database in sync with the remote (and vice versa).